5 Unbelievable Things Epsom Salt Does For Tomato Plants

 Can Epsom salt prevent tomato blossom end rot?

-However, magnesium will compete with calcium uptake in tomato plants.
+However, too much magnesium will compete with calcium uptake in tomato plants.
 So if your soil is deficient in calcium or your pH is not optimum for calcium uptake, adding Epsom salt will actually make it more likely that you’ll have tomatoes with blossom end rot.

 Related reading: